Cheap Contact Lenses

 Buy online to slash costs by £100s

 This is all about getting exactly the same lenses as normal, but paying less.
-Just like an Avengers DVD, the same contact lenses may be sold by many sellers.
+Just like a DVD of Disney's Frozen, the same contact lenses may be sold by many sellers.

 Specialist online suppliers bulk-buy directly from manufacturers and sell from warehouses, meaning there are no expensive property overheads, and they often undercut the high street.
 So ask for a copy of your prescription (you've a legal right to it), and find which online discounter sells your normal lenses cheapest.